Download the Fact Sheet (Updated 2015)

 Immigrant, Latino, and Asian entrepreneurs and consumers add billions of dollars and tens-of-thousands of jobs to Arizona’s economy.

-Immigrants are integral to Arizona’s economy as workers.
+Immigrants are integral to Arizona’s economy as workers and taxpayers.

 - Immigrants accounted for 15% of total economic output in the Phoenix metropolitan area as of 2007, according to a study by the Fiscal Policy Institute .
 In fact, “immigrants contribute to the economy in direct relation to their share of the population.
 The economy of metro areas grows in tandem with the immigrant share of the labor force.”